droidian/feedbackd/Feedback-theme-spec-0.0.0.md

 # Recommendations

-- The silent theme shoud not produce any audible feedback.
+- The silent theme should not produce any audible feedback.
 This includes the buzzing of haptic motors.
 - The quiet theme should not play any sounds.
 Haptic motors and LEDs can be used.